China suspends license of Canadian canola company

-TORONTO — China has suspended the license of a second major Canadian canola exporter, a blow to a $2 billion export sector that is widely seen as retaliation for Canada’s arrest of a top executive of Chinese tech giant Huawei.
+TORONTO — China has suspended the license of a second major Canadian canola exporter, a blow to $2 billion worth of exports that is widely seen as retaliation for Canada’s arrest of a top executive of Chinese tech giant Huawei.

 China’s General Administration of Customs announced Tuesday on its website that officials have detected several hazardous organisms in shipments of canola seeds from Viterra Inc. It said shipments from the company have been blocked to prevent the introduction of pests to China.